C-Real (rapper): 2009–15: Mixtapes and debut studio album

 "I Be The Swag" was released as the album's lead single in 2011.
-The accompanying music video for "I Be The Swag" was directed by Nana Asihene of NKACC.
-The video was nominated for Best Hip Hop Video at the 2011 4Syte Music Video Awards.
-The music video for "Em.Ceo" was released on August 17, 2012; it was directed by SABA Arts and uploaded to YouTube.
-The video was also nominated for Best Hip Hop Video at the 2012 4Syte Music Video Awards.
+The accompanying music video for the song was directed by Nana Asihene of NKACC, and received a nomination for Best Hip Hop Video at the 2011 4Syte Music Video Awards.
+On August 17, 2012, the music video for the title track, "Em.Ceo", was directed by SABA Arts and uploaded to YouTube.
+The video was nominated for Best Hip Hop Video at the 2012 4Syte Music Video Awards.

 The Nana Kofi Asihene-directed music video for "Opeimu" was released on July 19, 2013.
 It was nominated for Best Collaboration of the Year, Best Hip Hop Video, and Best Photography Video at the 2013 4Syte Music Video Awards.
-In January 2014, C-Real released his third mixtape The Reigning Season; it comprises 10 songs and was recorded in Pidgin, English, Twi, Ewe, and Ga.
+C-Real's third mixtape, The Reigning Season, was released in January 2014.
+It comprises ten tracks and was recorded in Pidgin, English, Twi, Ewe, and Ga.
 The mixtape features guest appearances from Stargo Da Don and Johnny Boy.
 In "One Mic", C-Real pays tribute to American rapper Nas.
-On February 19, 2015, C-Real released Project Hip Hop 2, his fourth overall mixtape and second collaborative project with E.L.
-Project Hip Hop 2 comprises 10 songs and features guest appearances from Gemini, Stargo, Ko-Jo Cue, Lil Shaker and Lady J. It was produced by Nel Magnum, DJ Juls and E.L.
+On February 19, 2015, he released Project Hip Hop 2, his fourth overall mixtape and second collaborative project with E.L.
+The mixtape has ten songs and features collaborations with Gemini, Stargo, Ko-Jo Cue, Lil Shaker, Lady J, Nel Magnum, DJ Juls and E.L.

 Business life

-C-Real started out as a junior copywriter at Origin8, a local advertising agency in partnership with Saatchi & Saatchi.
+C-Real started out as a junior copywriter at Origin8, a local advertising agency affiliated with Saatchi & Saatchi.
 He is currently the CEO of MixDown Studios and Pulse Communications.
-C-Real is also the head of marketing at OG Farms and an avid public speaker.
+C-Real serves as the head of marketing at OG Farms, and is the marketing manager for 3Media Networks.

-Personal life

-In 2014, C-Real presented a Hyundai Santa Fe to his mother for Valentine's Day.